Bachelor’s Degrees in Christian and Bible Studies

 Graduates of bachelor’s programs in Christian and Bible Studies programs possess a well-rounded ability set that lends well to a variety of careers.
 Many graduates go on to become teachers in the K-12 system.
 These teachers work as Sunday school instructors, traditional religion teachers, and administrators.
 The bachelor’s can also serve as a jumping off point for a master’s or doctoral program, providing opportunities in professorships and research.
 Other careers include ministers, worship leaders, youth pastors, musical directors, choral directors, and church managers.
 For those students that enjoy research, analyst positions in think thanks and universities are also attractive options.

 A bachelor’s degree in Christian and Bible Studies are normally four-year degrees that prepare graduates to excel in worship, education, research, and counseling careers.
-Courses include Old and New Testament surveys, Interpretation of Scripture, and Jesus and Christianity Through the Ages.
+Courses from schools like Liberty University or Grand Canyon University include Old and New Testament surveys, Interpretation of Scripture, and Jesus and Christianity Through the Ages.
 Professors impart their own research and examination of holy texts to enrich the experience of students as they explore Christian tenants in the church and society.